zlhen/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 For this set of exercises you will be developing a backend for an existing project called <i>Patientor</i> which is a simple medical record application for doctors who handle diagnoses and basic health information of their patients.

-The [frontend](https://github.com/fullstack-hy2020/patientor) has already been built by outsider experts and your task is to create a backend to support the existing code.
+The [frontend](https://github.com/fullstack-hy2020/patientor) has already been built by outsider experts, and your task is to create a backend to support the existing code.

 #### 9.8: Patientor backend, step1

-Initialise project that will be used by the frontend.
+Initialize project that will be used by the frontend.
 Configure eslint and tsconfig with the same configurations that are used in the material.
 Define an endpoint that responses to HTTP GET requests to route <i>/ping</i>.

 The project should be runnable with npm scripts both in development mode and as compiled code in production mode.